List of Indian Air Force stations

-The Indian Air Force currently operates seven Air Commands.
+The Indian Air Force (IAF) currently operates seven Air Commands.
 Each command is headed by an Air Officer Commanding-in-Chief of the rank of Air Marshal.

-The Air Force currently has over 60 air stations all over India.
-These are grouped into seven commands: Western Air Command at New Delhi, Delhi.
-Eastern Air Command at Shillong, Meghalaya.
-Central Air Command at Prayagraj, Uttar Pradesh.
-Southern Air Command at Thiruvananthapuram, Kerala.
-South Western Air Command at Gandhinagar, Gujarat.
-Training Command at Bengaluru, Karnataka, and Maintenance Command at Nagpur, Maharashtra.
-The largest airbase is in Hindon, Uttar Pradesh.
+The IAF currently has over 60 air stations all over India.
+These are grouped into seven commands: Western Air Command at New Delhi, Delhi; Eastern Air Command at Shillong, Meghalaya; Central Air Command at Prayagraj, Uttar Pradesh; Southern Air Command at Thiruvananthapuram, Kerala; South Western Air Command at Gandhinagar, Gujarat; Training Command at Bengaluru, Karnataka, and Maintenance Command at Nagpur, Maharashtra.
+The largest transport airbase is in Hindon, Uttar Pradesh.

+Gwalior hosts the IAF's elite Tactics and Air Combat Development Establishment (TACDE), a premier unit for advanced fighter pilot training in aerial tactics, a counterpart to the US Navy's TOPGUN, focusing on operational doctrines and tactics for aircraft.
+It is also a specialized Ground attack and Air Superiority base.

-There are a number of newer air stations being built as well, in line with India's strategic doctrine.
+There are a number of new air stations being built across India, in line with India's strategic doctrine.
 The Indian Navy has some separate air stations for its aviation wing.

-Western Air Command is the largest Air Command.
-It operates sixteen air stations from Jammu & Kashmir, Punjab, Haryana, Himachal Pradesh and a couple of Air stations in Uttar Pradesh.
-Eastern Air Command operates fifteen air stations in eastern and north-eastern India.
-Central Air Command operates two air stations in Uttar Pradesh, Madhya Pradesh and surrounding states of central India.
-Southern Air Command's tasks include protecting the vital shipping routes.
+Western Air Command is the largest air command.
+It operates 16 airforce stations in Jammu & Kashmir, Punjab, Haryana, Himachal Pradesh and Uttar Pradesh.
+Eastern Air Command operates 15 airforce stations in eastern and north-eastern India.
+Central Air Command operates two airforce stations in Uttar Pradesh, Madhya Pradesh and surrounding states of central India.
+Southern Air Command's tasks include protecting vital shipping routes.
 It operates nine air stations in Southern India and two in the Andaman and Nicobar Islands.
 South Western Air Command is the front line of defence against Pakistan.
-This important command operates twelve air stations in Gujarat, Maharashtra and Rajasthan.
+This important command operates 12 air stations in Gujarat, Maharashtra and Rajasthan.